AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2013-11-23-how-youd-design-this-system.markdown

 If we need 100% guarantee that no information will be lost - we should use SQL DB (see above) and keep all task in single DB instead of queue.

 ###FRONTEND is a stateless RESTful HTTPS server.
 * Stateless means it keeps no data.
-And simply translates HTTP(S) GET/POST requests into CORE database/queue.
 Stateless is crucial for us.
-No one knows what server client will use next second.
-Add balancer in front of multiple HTTP(S) servers or do Round-Robin DNS:
+No one knows which server client will use next second.
+It is possible to add balancer in front of multiple HTTP(S) servers or do Round-Robin DNS:
 {% img images/rr_dns.png %}

-* REST-ful means that all requests can be sent using standard GET/POST and that URLS are not verbs, but nouns:
+* REST-ful means that all requests can be sent using standard GET/POST request.
+All URLS are nouns, not verbs:

 Example:
      https://my.com/server/134/temperature_setting/65